Indre-V/bee-aware/README.md

 Welcome to pollinator awareness website.

 This page offers free information to help you understand more about our many pollinators and what you can do to support them, along with details about our activities and campaigns.
-This website is for educational purposes.
+This website targets environmentally conscious individuals who are looking to educate themselves about the pollinators.

 Users can subscribe to newsletter and contact campaign managers directly.